Information for Volunteers

 The Scotland Deanery is grateful to all doctors considering being a buddy for an IMG who is new to working in Scotland.
-This page provides some information for new and prospective buddies.
+This page provides some information for new and prospective buddies and gives more detail of what the role entails.

 A buddy can be any doctor with experience of working in NHS Scotland.
 Our buddy scheme includes consultants, GPs and resident doctors.
 Many of our volunteers are IMGs, however some are also UK graduates.